Year-End Financial Planning For Rental Property Owners

 Do you qualify as a real estate professional?

 The IRS considers most real estate activities as passive income.
 To deduct your rental income against other active income, your real estate business must qualify as an active activity.
-Your tax and legal advisors will help you determine if you meet the IRS’s criteria.
+Having the real estate professional designation helps if your goal is to move from passive to active income.

 Would a cost-segregation study benefit your business?